kalisio/krawler/docs/reference/hooks.md

 Restructure in-memory JSON values, hook options are the following:
 * **dataPath**: property path where to read the input JSON object on the hook object, defaults to `result.data`
-* **transformPath**: property path where to read/write the JSON part to be transformed in the input JSON object, if not given use the input JSON
+* **transformPath**: property path where to read/write the JSON part to be transformed in the input JSON object
+* **inputPath**: property path where to read the JSON part to be transformed in the input JSON object
+* **outputPath**: property path where to write the JSON part to be transformed in the input JSON object
 * **toArray**: boolean indicating if the JSON object will be transformed into an array using [Lodash](https://lodash.com/docs#toArray), defaults to `false`
 * **toObjects**: if your input JSON objects are flat arrays it will be transformed into objects according to the given indexed list of property names to be used as keys, not defined by default
 * **filter**: a filter to be applied on the JSON object using any option supported by [sift](https://github.com/crcn/sift.js)